learntray/nextjs-supabase-learning-website/README.md

 Go to [learning-website.vercel.app](https://learning-website.vercel.app) to see example deployment:

-- On [/courses](https://learning-website.vercel.app/courses) you can see all available courses within the website.
+- on [/courses](https://learning-website.vercel.app/courses) you can see all available courses within the website,
-- On [/learnapi/items](https://learning-website.vercel.app/learnapi/items) you can see all data about available courses within the website, prepared according to [Learn API](https://github.com/orzechdev/learn-api).
+- on [/learnapi/items](https://learning-website.vercel.app/learnapi/items) and [/learnapi/state](https://learning-website.vercel.app/learnapi/state) you can see all data about available courses within the website and users learning state accordingly, prepared according to [Learn API](https://github.com/orzechdev/learn-api).
-- On [/learnapi/state](https://learning-website.vercel.app/learnapi/state) you can see progress state within particular courses for given user - you need to add uniqely generated user learning key to request headers as `Authorization: Bearer <learning-key>`, according to [Learn API](https://github.com/orzechdev/learn-api).

 ## Getting Started